sohrabnamazinia/Personalized-Top-K-Set-Queries/README.md

 Cost in this context refers to the number of LLM calls made during the execution of the framework.
 The different methods vary in cost:

 - **EntrRedDep**: This method has the lowest cost, as it minimizes LLM calls, making it the most efficient.
-- **EntrRedInd**: This method has a slightly higher cost than EntrRedDep but still remains much more efficient compared to other methods, especially when compared to Random.
+- **EntrRedInd**: This method has a slightly higher cost than EntrRedDep but still remains much more efficient compared to other methods.
-- **Random**: The Random method involves more LLM calls and is significantly more costly than the other methods.
+- **Random**: The Random method involves more LLM calls and is significantly more costly than our methods.
-- **Baseline**: This method incurs the maximum cost, as it requires all possible LLM calls to evaluate every candidate in the dataset.
+- **Baseline**: This method incurs the maximum cost, as it requires all possible LLM calls to evaluate every candidate's exact score.

 ### Scalability Analysis